 I have a new addition to my product line: Cozy Candles from Susan’s Sumptuous Soaps are made with 100% soy wax and are generously scented with high quality, intoxicating fragrance oils.
-They contain no added colorants or chemicals.These containers are 16 ounce glass jars.
+They contain no added colorants or chemicals.These containers are one pint glass jars.
 I use both “salsa jars” (4½” tall with a top opening 3” in diameter) and “mason jars” (5” tall with a top opening 2 ½” in diameter).
 Each jar has been decorated with a translucent mixed media design.

 Although a variety of factors impact candle burning time, you can generally expect an average burn time of 85 to 100 hours from each of these candles.

 Jars can be cleaned with a damp cloth.
 In light of the mixed media designs, they are not dishwasher safe and should not be soaked.
 When you have used up the candle, you can wash out the inside of the jar by hand with soap and water and repurpose it, or put a tea light or other small candle inside.
 Soy wax is much easier to clean than paraffin wax.

 •Cleaner burning – no toxins, carcinogens or pollutants. •Soy wax candles last up to 50% longer than a paraffin candle due to the fact that soy has a lower melting point so it burns slower and longer. •Soy wax is a natural, renewable resource. •Soy wax is biodegradable and cleans up easily with soap and water. •Soy wax candles do not produce petro-carbon soot like petroleum based paraffin wax candles.